 Once uploaded, you can choose to crop the image to focus on the main element.
-Then the app fetches an image search result from Google.
+The app then fetches an image search result from Google.

 7. TinEye Reverse Image Search

-Apart from apps, many online tools offer reverse image search in a mobile-friendly format.
-TinEye is one such service that lets you search an image by uploading or URL.
+If you don’t want to download a dedicated app, many online tools offer a reverse image search in a mobile-friendly format.
+TinEye is one such service that lets you search an image by URL or by sharing a file.
 Once uploaded, the tool crawls the web and adds images to its index.

 TinEye lets you sort the results by Best Match, Most Changed, Biggest Image, Newest, and Oldest.
 Further, you can filter the result across top domains and collections.

 Reverse Photos Search is another reverse image search web tool.
 Like others, this one is basic and allows you to upload images from your camera, Photo Library, or other folders.